bruceravel/demeter/documentation/Athena/analysis/lcf.rst

    contain the required standards, thus greatly reducing the scope of the combinatorial problem.

 #.
-Click :kbd:`Fit all possible combinations,light` in the actions list and go get
+Click :button:`Fit all possible combinations,light` in the actions list and go get
    a cup of coffee.
 If the number of possible standards is large, this series of fits could take a while.
 For example, with 11 standards and considering up to the quaternary combinations, :demeter:`athena` will perform 550 fits.
 (Really!
 C(11, 2) + C(11, 3) + C(11, 4) = 550!)

-Once this series of fits finishes, the tab labeled :quoted:`Combinatorics` will become active and raise to the top.
+Once this series of fits finishes, the tab labeled :guilabel:`Combinatorics` will become active and raise to the top.
 In this tab, you will see two tables.
 The top table concisely summarizes all the fits that were performed, in order of increasing R-factor.
 Initially, the first item in